-Media playback
+Chapter 4 Media playback

 Media applications use mm-renderer to play audio and video tracks.
-The applications attach mediastore files or playlists as the mm-renderer input and attach one or more hardware devices as the outputs.
+The applications attach media files or playlists as the mm-renderer input and attach one or more hardware devices as the outputs.
 During playback, mm-renderer manages the media flow between the input and the outputs.